assemble/assemble/docs/docs-quick-start.md

 Runs jshint on JavaScripts and mocha unit tests on your templates.

 #### watch - `grunt watch`
-This is a convenience method for watching your templates and automatically re-building them whenever you save.
+Requires [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch), `npm i grunt-contrib-watch`.
+This is a convenience task for watching files and automatically re-building them whenever you save.
 Requires the [grunt-contrib-watch](http://github.com/gruntjs/grunt-contrib-watch) Grunt plugin.

 Should you encounter problems with installing dependencies or running the `grunt` commands, be sure to first uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.